jeremyButtler/alnSeq/README.md

 # Use

-AlnSeq uses a Smith Waterman and Needleman Wunsch alignment that runs with a memory usage of (O(n \* m / 4)).
-  However, it is less speed efficient than a traditional Smith Waterman and Needleman Wunsch alignment.
-It can output multiple local alignments from a single alignment.
+AlnSeq uses a Smith Waterman and Needleman Wunsch alignment that, depending on flags used when compiling can run with memory usage of O(n \* m / 4) Bytes to O(n \* m) Bytes.
+However, the O(n \* m / 4) is twice as slow as a traditional Smith Waterman and Needleman Wunsch alignment.
+AlnSeq also includes an Hirschberg alignment.

 There are faster and less memory hungry Waterman Smith implementations than alnSeq.
 One example is the stripped